 #7 Plan du Lac – 2,385 metres

 A beautiful, lesser known climb in the Haute-Maurienne – not too far from the start of the south side of Col de l’Iseran.
 The paved road does continue beyond the Refuge/Lake, but soon dies out.
 More details here.
+Or a second visit here with my drone.

 #8 Col d’Izoard – 2,360 metres